Graduate Internship Program

 The internship consists of 500 hours, typically over at least two semesters.
 Teaching internships do not go by hours, they go over 2 long semesters (Fall/Spring or Spring/Fall)

-In order to be eligible for internship, you must meet the following criteria:
+In order to be eligible for internship, students must ordinarily meet the following criteria, although individual programs may set program-specific requirements that differ from those below:

 - Have completed at least 24 graduate credit hours